SansGuidon/bookmarks/README.md

 * [DuckDuckGo Bang!](https://duckduckgo.com/bang) - Bangs are shortcuts that quickly take you to search results on other sites.
 * [Bookstash](https://bookstash.io/) - Top books recommended by famous folk, in 3m or less.
 > “‘I read it on Bookstash’, or how to pretend you’re smart while actually being smart.” - Alberto Heinstein
+* [Subworthy](https://subworthy.com/) - Subscribe to blogs, news sites and podcasts and get it all delivered to your inbox once a day in your own personalised newsletter for free.

 # Podcasts :radio:
 * [Player FM](http://player.fm/featured/programming) - Programming podcasts